jerin-t-andrews/jerin-t-andrews/README.md

 ## Hi there 👋

-I'm Jerin Andrews, and I attend The University of Texas at Austin, where I am majoring in Electrical and Computer Engineering.
+I'm Jerin Andrews, and I attend The University of Texas at Austin, where I am majoring in Electrical and Computer Engineering with a minor in Robotics.
 With a strong interest in system design, I've become particularly passionate about backend web development and infrastructure, and I'm currently on the lookout for internships in these fields.

   > Languages: Python, C, C++, Java, JavaScript, TypeScript